newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-boc3.md

 To find a process agent speak to your network, or check the [Federal Motor Carrier Safety Administration (FMCSA) list of process agent companies.](https://www.fmcsa.dot.gov/registration/process-agents)

-**Note:** You will need a process agent in each state you do business.
+**Note:** You will need a process agent in each state where you do business.

 ---
+### Application Requirements
+- Full name of the carrier, broker, or freight forwarder
+- Business address
+- Name, title, phone number, and signature of the person authorized to sign the form
+- Name and address for your processing agent in each state where you do business

 >**Once completed, you will have:**
 >- A designated process agent for your company
 >- A filed BOC-3 with the FMCSA